 Cambodia has indicated its intention to source energy from a combination of coal, natural gas and solar.
 Electricity shortages and outages in Cambodia have been attributed to low levels of water in the Mekong and its tributaries.

-"According to the study (of Japanese consultants), we need to develop coal, LNG, imports from neighbouring countries and solar energy," said Victor Jona, director general of energy at Cambodia's Ministry of Mines and Energy.
+"According to the study (of Japanese consultants), we need to develop coal, liquified natural gas (LNG) imports from neighbouring countries and solar energy," said Victor Jona, director general of energy at Cambodia's Ministry of Mines and Energy.
 There is little detail on the government’s master plan, only that there are no plans for hydropower between 2020 and 2030.

 Record drought, low river levels, low fishing catches and increased salinity are affecting fishing grounds and farmland from China through Myanmar, Laos, Thailand, Cambodia, and Vietnam.